torvalds/linux/Documentation/filesystems/nfs/localio.rst

 Security
 ========

-Localio is only supported when UNIX-style authentication (AUTH_UNIX, aka AUTH_SYS) is used.
+LOCALIO is only supported when UNIX-style authentication (AUTH_UNIX, aka AUTH_SYS) is used.

 Care is taken to ensure the same NFS security mechanisms are used